droyad/Fody-Wiki/SampleUsage.md

   * Open your solution Visual Studio
   * Select the project in Solution Explorer
-  * Enable Fody for the project by using the top level menu 'Project > Fody > Configure'.
+  * Enable Fody for the project by using the top level menu 'Project > Fody > Enable'.
 Click OK.

   ![ProjectEnable.jpg](ProjectEnable.jpg)